 For more than a century SD was considered to be an psycho-genic voice disorder.
 Now it is known as a “laryngeal dystonia”.
 This means that it is a motoric defect that leads to uncontrolled and undesired high muscles tension in the larynx where the vocal chords reside.

 This neurological voice disorder is more frequent with women and useally starts around the age of 40.
 It starts off with occasionally mild voice discomfort leading to continious voice problems.

 This can result in great psychological stress which can lead to other physical problems and discomfort.
 Stress aggrevates the problems.
 People with spasmodic dysphonia can end up suffering from social isolation.
-Especiallly the phone will be avoided.
+Especiallly the phone will be avoided by you.